seanmtracey/cloudflare-todo-tutorial/README.md

 This will make a fetch request to the `/api/list` route we've created that the Worker created with `/functions/api/list.js` will handle.

-Workers deployed as part of a pages project are hosted relative to the static elements that make up our application, so we don't need to include and origin in the request URL we pass to the fetch function.
+Workers deployed as part of a Pages project are hosted relative to the static elements that make up our application, so we don't need to include an origin in the request URL we pass to the fetch function.

 Next, we check that the response is valid, and then we parse it as JSON to be handled by the next `then()` block of code.